aimms/how-to/Articles/329/329-more-logging.rst

     The trick in this statement is that it is applied to every ``.aimms`` file in the folder.
     As there is usually only one such file, this works out nicely.

-*   Line 28,29 The XML file appender only writes to a file with an absolute path.
+*   Line 28,29 The XML file appender may be configured to write to a file with an absolute path.
-    Therefore we copy the XML log file to the place it belongs: the log folder of the project.
+    In that case, uncomment these two lines, such that we copy the XML log file to the place it belongs: the log folder of the project.

 *   Line 31: By pausing we can see the log in the command window opened.
     It might be useful to check whether the ``.bat`` execution worked properly on your system.